Hecke operators acting on optimal embeddings in indefinite quaternion algebras: Examples

 \section{Examples}

 Algorithms to compute intersection numbers and the action of $T_n$ on optimal embeddings were implemented in PARI/GP, \cite{PARI}.
-Using these algorithms, we produce a few examples, that demonstrate that the modular form corresponding to $\IS_{\phi_1,\phi_2}^{\pm}$: \begin{itemize} \item can be non-trivial; \item does not need to be an eigenform; \item does not need to be $\mathfrak{M}-$new \end{itemize} The labels of newforms correspond to the labels given in LMFDB (\cite{lmfdb}).
+Using these algorithms, we produce a few examples that demonstrate that the modular form corresponding to $\IS_{\phi_1,\phi_2}^{\pm}$ can be non-trivial, does not need to be an eigenform, and does not need to be $M-$new.

+The labels of newforms correspond to the labels given in LMFDB (\cite{lmfdb}).
 The code to generate these examples can be found in the file ``intersectionseries.gp'' in the package \cite{Qquad}.